W Idioms

 - rich

-He seems rather well-heeled and is always wearing expensive clothes and driving a nice car.
+The man seems well-heeled and is always wearing expensive clothes and driving a nice car.

 well-off